kesne/injectable.js/README.md

 # Injectable.js

-Injectable.js is a lightweight library for feature injection with automatic super calls.
+Injectable.js is a lightweight library for feature injection with automatic calls through the injected function chain.
 It is meant as an alternative to multi-level class inheritence in JavaScript.

 Feature Injection embraces the idea of small, composable functions called _injectors_.
 These _injectors_ receive data from the method invocation, perform operations, and optionally return new data to the next function.
 Injectable.js automatically calls through all of the injected functions with the same name in the order that they were injected.
 The _injectors_ are injected into _receivers_.